 Heb.
 1:8 “God is your throne forever” (a nonsensical statement) is put intead of “your throne, O God, is forever” because this statement refers to Christ.

 The New World Translation is widely seen as an example of sectarian bias in Bible translation.

-Robert H. Countess, The Jehovah’s Witnesses’ New Testament: a Critical Analysis of the New World Translation of the Christian Greek Scriptures (2nd ed.
+Robert H. Countess, The YHWH’s Witnesses’ New Testament: a Critical Analysis of the New World Translation of the Christian Greek Scriptures (2nd ed.
 Phillipsburg, New Jersey: Presbyterian and Reformed Pub.
 Co., 1987).